eth-cscs/ext_mpi_collectives/README.md

 ## Tests

 The components of the library which do not require MPI can be tested independently.
-Every of the follwoing executables takes the input of the previous one and further processes the data.
+Every of the following executables takes the input of the previous one and further processes the data.
 The different steps represent a mini language and an assembler code which is optimised step by step.

 ```
 ./bin/get_input_allreduce.x | ./bin/test_allreduce.x | ./bin/test_raw_code_tasks_node.x | ./bin/test_reduce_copyin.x | ./bin/test_raw_code.x | ./bin/test_reduce_copyout.x | ./bin/test_buffer_offset.x | ./bin/test_no_offset.x | ./bin/test_optimise_buffers.x | ./bin/test_optimise_buffers2.x | ./bin/test_parallel_memcpy.x | ./bin/test_raw_code_merge.x